 Depending on how agile your marketing is, you do not even have to make the video in question.
 Take a lesson from online-only retailer HalloweenCostumes.com, who capitalized on the viral “What does the fox say” video by Ylvis by blogging about ways shoppers could use different accessories to make costumes inspired by the video.
 Their blog got a 200% boost in traffic year over year from people searching for ways to emulate the costumes in the video, and revenue was up 300% year over year.

 In online marketing, it is all too easy to forget that there are real people behind the numbers shifting on Google Real-Time.
 However, actually understanding and connecting with a person who is seeking the products you sell online dramatically increases the likelihood they will convert to a purchaser.
 In a retail conversion funnel, a product video can play a very important role in the decision-making process because it provides that connection, and if you understand your target shopper, you will be able to communicate exactly what they need to hear to click add to cart.

 A classic example of a retailer who excels at this is Zappos, who gets up to a 30% boost in conversion rates from adding videos to shopping pages.
-Another great example is Roman Originals, whose videos with real women wearing their clothes give a much better sense of how different dresses will fit.
 Online video has been shown to improve shopper confidence in a purchase decision by more than 50%.

 This type of interactive retail video is shaping the future of how people will make buying decisions.
 It enhances the emotional connection a shopper makes with a product while perusing options online, increasing the likelihood they will buy.
 By integrating the ability to make a purchase directly into a video demonstrating a product, retailers can shorten the purchase funnel and create a more seamless, immersive brand experience for the shopper.